Robot Synesthesia: A Sound and Emotion Guided AI Painter: Approach

 \subsection{Speech Guidance}

-Speech is an special subset of sound with two distinct features: Language and tone.
+Speech is an special subset of sound that humans use to express their ideas and feelings.
+We focus on two distinct features of speech, i.e., language and tone to represent the content and its additional emotional context, respectively.
 Our approach to speech guided painting decouples speech into text and emotions.
-This is in contrast to our natural sound guidance approach which is limited with speech inputs as the $CLIP_{Audio}$ model cannot comprehend the language used in the speech.
+While $CLIP_{Audio}$ is a promising tool for natural sounds, we find that it is not suitable for comprehending rich semantic meanings of spoken language.
+To utilize the semantic meaning of the text input, we leverage the text-image $CLIP$ instead and interpret the audio input separately for the moods.

-The input speech is transcribed to text using the Whisper~\cite{radford2022Whisper} model.
-This text can then guide the painting using FRIDA's existing text-to-painting methodology which encodes both the text and simulated painting into the same latent space using CLIP and compares them with cosine distance as a loss function as seen in the first term of Equation~\ref{eq:loss_speech}.
+The input speech is transcribed to text, $t$, using the Whisper~\cite{radford2022Whisper} model.
+This text can then guide the painting using FRIDA's existing text-to-painting methodology which encodes both the text and simulated painting into the same latent space using CLIP ($f_t$ and $f_p$, respectively).
+The cosine distance in features forms a loss function as seen in the first term of Eq.~\ref{eq:loss_speech}.

 We adapt an existing framework for Speech Emotion Recognition (SER) trained on four datasets containing speech with labelled emotions~\cite{burnwal2020-speechEmotionKaggle}.
 Features such as the Mel Frequency Cepstral Coefficients (MFCC), Mel Spectogram, and Chromagram are extracted from the input speech waveform audio.
 A convolutional neural network is trained to predict the emotion.
 For robustness, we incorporate a fifth dataset for training; The Interactive Emotional Dyadic Motion Capture (IEMOCAP)~\cite{busso2008iemocap} dataset containing over 12 hours of audio-visual data of people acting along with emotions annotated.
 Not all of the datasets contained the same set of emotion labels, and some datasets used different terminology for similar emotions.
 We summarized how we dealt with these emotional label correspondences in Table~\ref{tab:emotions}.